-Scientists have long made the link between mental health disorders and substance abuse.
+Scientists have long made the link between mental health issues and substance misuse.
 In fact, the co-existence of both is referred to as “co-occurring disorders.”

-According to the 2016 National Survey on Drug Use and Health (NSDUH), 8.2 million adults over the age of 18 had co-occurring disorders (see a diagram from the survey below).
+According to the 2021 National Survey on Drug Use and Health (NSDUH), 19.4 million adults over the age of 18 had co-occurring disorders (see a diagram from the survey below).
+This is an increase from 9.5 million in 2019.

 Why Do People With Mental Disorders Turn to Drugs?